 - The ongoing discussions that should be held between the person and those whom they name as their health care agents.

-ThedaCare provides free assistance to anyone wishing to complete a POA-HC as part of its participation in the Fox Valley Advance Care Planning Partnership (www.fvacpp.org), a community-wide initiative working to normalize advance care planning and conversations for people of all ages.
-That group also includes Ascension Health, Mosaic Family Health and representatives from the greater Fox Valley community.
-FVACPP is coordinating a series of events for National Healthcare Decisions Day.
-For more information, visit: http://bit.ly/NHDD2021.
+ThedaCare provides free assistance to anyone wishing to complete a POA-HC as part of its participation in the Fox Valley Advance Care Planning Partnership, a community-wide initiative working to normalize Advance Care Planning conversations for people of all ages.
+That group also includes Ascension Wisconsin, Mosaic Family Health and representatives from the greater Fox Valley community.

 Sanderfoot is also available to assist families.
-Call her at 920.358.1219 or email email@example.com.
-For more information about Advance Care Planning and to download the POA-HC document please visit: https://thedacare.org/patients-and-visitors/advance-care-planning/.
+Community members can call 920.358.1219 or email firstname.lastname@example.org.
+For additional information about Advance Care Planning and to download the POA-HC document please visit: thedacare.org/patients-and-visitors/advance-care-planning/.

 For more than 110 years, ThedaCare® has been committed to improving the health of the communities it serves in northeast and central Wisconsin.
 The organization delivers care to more than 600,000 residents in 17 counties and employs approximately 7,000 health care professionals.
 ThedaCare has 180 points of care, including seven hospitals.
 As an organization committed to being a leader in Population Health, team members are dedicated to empowering people to live their best lives through easy access to individualized care, supporting each person’s own health and wellbeing.
 ThedaCare also partners with communities to understand unique needs, finding solutions together, and encouraging health awareness and action.
 ThedaCare is the first in Wisconsin to be a Mayo Clinic Care